 About Lloyd's Register

-Lloyd’s Register (LR) is a global engineering, technical and business services organisation wholly owned by the Lloyd’s Register Foundation, a UK charity dedicated to research and education in science and engineering.
+We are a global engineering, technical and business services organisation wholly owned by the Lloyd’s Register Foundation, a UK charity dedicated to research and education in science and engineering.
 Founded in 1760 as a marine classification society, LR now operates across many industry sectors, with over 9,000 employees in 78 countries.

 LR has a long-standing reputation for integrity, impartiality and technical excellence.
 Our compliance, risk and technical consultancy services give clients confidence that their assets and businesses are safe, sustainable and dependable.
-Through our global technology centres and research network, LR is at the forefront of understanding the application of new science and technology to future-proof our clients’ businesses.
+Through our global technology centres and research network, we're at the forefront of understanding the application of new science and technology to future-proof our clients’ businesses.